Poisson transform and unipotent complex geometry: The Poisson transform and the Helgason conjecture

 and that $V_\lambda^\infty$ is a $G$-module under the left regular representation.
 Now given $f_1\in V_\lambda^\infty$ and $f_2\in V_{-\lambda}^\infty$ we obtain that $f:=f_1f_2$ is a smooth section of $\Lc_{-\rho}$ which identifies with the 1-density bundle of the compact flag variety $G/\oline P$.
 Hence we obtain a natural $G$-invariant non-degenerate pairing

 In particular, the Harish-Chandra module dual to $V_\lambda$ is isomorphic to $V_{-\lambda}$.
 The advantage using the pairing \eqref{dual} is that it easily gives formulas when trivializing $\Lc_\lambda$, and one securely obtains correct formulas for the compact and non-compact picture.
-Using this pairing we define distribution vectors as the strong dual $V_\lambda^{-\infty}=(V_{-\lambda}^\infty)'$.
-Likewise we obtain hyperfunction vectors $V_\lambda^{-\omega}$.
+Using this pairing we define { the space of} distribution vectors as the strong dual $V_\lambda^{-\infty}=(V_{-\lambda}^\infty)'$.
+Likewise we obtain { the space of} hyperfunction vectors $V_\lambda^{-\omega}$.
 Altogether we have the natural chain

 We denote by $f_{\lambda, K}\in V_\lambda$ the $K$-fixed vector with $f_{\lambda, K}(\1)=1$ and normalize the identification of $\Lc_{-\rho}$ with the 1-density bundle such that $\int f_{-\rho, K}=1$.